Policy & Advocacy

 Increased Asset Limitations and Elimination of the Marriage Penalty

-Furthermore, NDSS supports legislation that eliminates the marriage penalty for two SSI eligible individuals who choose to marry.
-Currently, in order to remain eligible for SSI benefits, an individual must not have more than $2,000 in assets.
-However, for married couples who are both SSI eligible, this limit is $3,000 combined.
+NDSS supports the SSI Savings Penalty Elimination Act (H.R.
+5408/S. 2767) which would increase the allowable assets individuals with disabilities may possess while remaining eligible for government benefits and eliminate the marriage penalty.
+Currently, individuals cannot have more than $2,000 in assets without affecting their eligibility for critical government benefits.
+For married couples who are both SSI eligible, this limit is $3,000 combined.
 As a result, most individuals with IDD cannot marry without fear of losing their critical benefits.
+These limitations have not been changed in many years and have not increased to account for inflation or other economic factors.
 NDSS advocates for both increased asset limitations and elimination of the marriage penalty so that individuals with Down syndrome and other disabilities can work, save, and marry who they choose.

 Education